njitacm/jerseyctf-2022-challenges/bin/block-game/README.md

 # Block Game

+## Challenge Text
+* There's mining, and there's crafting, but something seems off...

+## Hint
+* This doesn't look like a standalone program, I wonder if it depends on something else to run...

+## Solution

 Reverse engineering challenge with a module for the game Terasology

-Developed by [ContronThePanda](https://github.com/PAndaContron), part of [RUSEC](https://rusec.github.io/).

-## Solution

 JAR files are just `.zip` files with a different extension; there are various ways to view the contents (without decompiling):